 Steve Simmons - Head Men's Soccer Coach

-Simmons' most outstanding professional recognition came after guiding his team to the 2006 Mid-American Conference Championship, when he was honored with the Great Lakes Region Coach of the Year Award from the National Soccer Coaches Association of America.
-The honor made him Northern Illinois' first finalist for the NSCAA Coach of the Year Award.
-In addition, Simmons has twice been named the MAC Gary V. Palmisano Coach of the Year (2004, 2006).
+Simmons was named the 2006 Great Lakes Region Coach of the Year by the National Soccer Coaches Association of America (NSCAA) and was the first finals for the NSCAA Coach of the Year in school history.
+He was also twice honored as the MAC Gary V. Palmisano Coach of the Year.

-Prior to his arrival at NIU, Simmons spent two seasons as associate head coach with Oregon State, where he worked under former Beaver coach Dana Taylor.
-His teaching was evident in 2002 when OSU climbed to No. 18 in the national polls during a nine-week run in the top-25.
-Oregon State earned its first trip to the NCAA College Cup as part of a 13-8-0 campaign that was highlighted by victories over No. 6-rated California and No. 12 Tulsa for a 13-8-0 record.
+Prior to his arrive at Northern Illinois, Simmons spent two season as associate head coach with Oregon State under head coach Dana Taylor.
+During his stint, the Beavers climbed to No. 18 in the national polls in 2002 and earned the school’s first trip to the NCAA College Cup that was highlighted by victories over No. 6 California and No. 12 Tulsa for a 13-8-0 record.

-As a collegian, Simmons netted first-team All-America honors from the National Christian College Athletic Association as well as NAIA Academic All-America recognition as a senior at Concordia University-Portland.
-He was a two-time (1988, 1989) NAIA Northwest All-Region selection and gained Concordia's Male Athlete of the Year Award in 1990 before earning a spot on the school's Athletics Wall of Fame in 1993.
+As a collegian at Concordia, Simmons netted first-team All-America honors from the National Christian College Athletic Association and NAIA Academic All-America recognition as a senior.
+He was a two-time NAIA Northwest All-Region selection and was honored with Concordia's Male Athlete of the Year Award in 1990 and was selected to the school's Athletics Wall of Fame in 1993.

-A graduate of Chugiak High School in Eagle River, Alaska, Simmons completed a Bachelor of Arts degree in business administration from Concordia in June, 1990.
-He was awarded his master of arts in physical education from Gonzaga in 1996.
+A graduate of Chugiak High School in Eagle River, Alaska, Simmons earned a Bachelor of Arts degree in Business Administration from Concordia in 1990.
+He received a Master of Arts in Physical Education from Gonzaga in 1996.

 Ben Stoddard- Assistant Coach

 Ben Stoddard will enter his fourth season with Oregon State in 2017, and his second in the role of associate head coach.
 He came to OSU after serving two years as the graduate assistant coach for Indiana Wesleyan University (NAIA).

-Stoddard, a graduate of Indiana Wesleyan University (IWU), assisted the IWU men’s soccer program for the last two seasons in all facets, helping lead IWU to their two best seasons in program history.
-In 2012 and 2013 they won back to back regular season conference championships.
-In 2013 they also won the tournament championship, which ultimately lead to their run in the NAIA Sweet 16.
-In his two years, Stoddard helped guide IWU to a record of 28-8-7 and a national ranking inside the NAIA top 15.
+Stoddard, a graduate of Indiana Wesleyan University (IWU), assisted the IWU men’s soccer program from 2012-2014.
+He worked in all facets, helping lead IWU to their two best seasons in program history.
+In 2012 and 2013 IWU won back-to-back regular season conference championships, and in 2013 they also won the tournament championship, which ultimately led to their run to the NAIA Sweet 16.
+In his two years, Stoddard helped guide IWU to a record of 28-8-7 and a consistent national ranking within the NAIA top 15.